The Top 10 Apps to Learn European Portuguese (Free 2026 Edition)

 - Voice is robotic

-- Sometimes tests you before explaining vocabulary
+- Sometimes tests you before explaining the vocabulary

 L-Lingo Learn Portuguese